the-mind/onlinesecurity.github.io/index.md

 # 1. Introduction

 Welcome to the Accessible Online Security Program -  a training and mentorship program aimed at imparting knowledge and practical skills on Online Security and Digital Privacy.
-With the increased migration of operations online i.e business, education and e-commerce, there is a dire need to ensure everyone keep their information(especially their didgital data) safe.
+With the increased migration of operations online i.e business, education and e-commerce, there is a dire need to ensure everyone keeps their information(especially their digital data) safe.
 This program aims at raising awareness on Online Security and nurturing the next generation of Digital Safety champions.
 Over a period of 14 weeks, starting from April 8th 2020, this program will focus on the follwing key main areas as our pillars:

 1. Information Security
 2. Secure Online Communication